infomark-org/infomark-docs/docs/content/guides/administrator.md

 If you use JWT ensure they stay valid.
 There is an access token which confirms the identity of the request identity and has to be attached to the header in each request.
 The refresh token serves the purpose to create a new short-life access token.

 The sessions are handled on the server-side using cookies.
 Any session will stay 24h valid in total but will expire within 20 minutes if no action is taken.
-Please note, the frontend frequently does send request to the backend even without explicit user interaction, e.g. polling for new test-logs from auto-testing feature.
+Please note, the frontend frequently does send requests to the backend even without explicit user interaction, e.g. polling for new test-logs from the auto-testing feature.
 Hence, these sessions will be kept alive.

 ### Email

-For technical reasons in our infrastructure we only support sendmail to deliver emails.
+For technical reasons, our infrastructure only supports sendmail to deliver emails.
 If you remove the `sendmail_binary` key from the config, outgoing emails will be instead displayed in the terminal.
 Additionally, each outgoing email will have a footnote

 ```
 Sent by: FirstName LastName